Corporationakht/LocalCodeCli/README.md

 ### 18. Mix Providers By Model Tier

 Each model tier can use a different provider by setting `MODEL_OPUS`, `MODEL_SONNET`, and `MODEL_HAIKU` in the Admin UI.
 Leave a tier blank to inherit `MODEL`.
 These tier overrides apply to Claude model names that contain `opus`, `sonnet`, or `haiku`.
-Codex uses the Admin `MODEL` default through `lcc-codex` unless a session requests a provider-prefixed slug directly.
+Codex uses the Admin `MODEL` default through `fcc-codex` unless a session requests a provider-prefixed slug directly.

 For example, you can route Opus to `nvidia_nim/moonshotai/kimi-k2.6`, Sonnet to `open_router/openrouter/free`, Haiku to `lmstudio/qwen3.5-coder`, and keep the fallback `MODEL` on `zai/glm-5.1`.